rust-lang/book/nostarch/chapter04.md

 Figure 4-3: Another possibility for what `s2 = s1` might do, if Rust chose to copy heap data as well.

-Earlier, we said that when a binding goes out of scope, Rust will automatically call the `drop` function and clean up the heap memory for that binding.
+Earlier, we said that when a variable goes out of scope, Rust will automatically call the `drop` function and clean up the heap memory for that variable.
 But in figure 4-2, we see both data pointers pointing to the same location.
 This is a problem: when `s2` and `s1` go out of scope, they will both try to free the same memory.
 This is known as a *double free* error and is one of the memory safety bugs we mentioned before.
 Freeing memory twice can lead to memory corruption, which can potentially lead to security vulnerabilities.

-In order to ensure memory safety, there's one more detail to what happens in this situation in Rust.
+In order to ensure memory safety, there’s one more detail to what happens in this situation in Rust.
 Instead of trying to copy the allocated memory, Rust says that `s1` is no longer valid and, therefore, doesn’t need to free anything when it goes out of scope.
 Check out what happens when you try to use `s1`